thinkshout/thinkshout/blog/_posts/2019-01-07-reclaiming-your-comms-calendar.md

 {:.center}
 <span class="caption"><i class="fa fa-caret-up"></i>When brands adopt holidays poorly.</span>

 Now, I know authenticity is becoming a buzzword - but before you roll your eyes at this, consider the fact that you put just as much effort into those holiday-based campaigns as you do any other high-performing campaign that speaks directly to your mission.
-So why not try at least testing a more inspired, genuine messaging strategy instead of trying to put a square peg in a round hole and getting lesser results?
+So why not try testing a more inspired, genuine messaging strategy instead of trying to put a square peg in a round hole and getting lesser results?

 My challenge to you in 2019 is this: Don’t let national holidays dictate your communications calendar.
 Free yourself from the restrictions of holiday themes.
 Run some tests and see if something more mission-based resonates with your supporters.
 Pay attention to the news cycle, and react to things that are relevant to your organization in the moment they happen - those are often the messages that drive the most engagement and ROI.

 Here are some ways to set yourself up for success in these tests:

-- Know your audience and what motivates them - build key messages around these issues and content.
+- Know your audience and what motivates them - build key messages around these issues and content
-- Communicate with them in the ways that are most meaningful to them - provide multiple ways for them to support you; be it through the mail, online, or through Alexa.
+- Communicate with them in the ways that are most meaningful to them - provide multiple ways for them to support you; be it through the mail, online, or through Alexa
 - Segment your tests to donors who haven’t responded to holiday-based messages in the past
 - Target your holiday campaign to the segment or individuals that do engage with it - you never want to take away options from supporters